caputocode/wine-bar/README.md

 Blog page: as a user I would like an interactive component to the web app, by being able to submit blogposts this gives a 'community' feel to the website.
 This can be controlled by the superuser and be deleted if inappropriate etc. I would also want to be able to edit my posts.

 If, as a user i was logged in, I would want to be able to:
+* have access to all pages of the web app
 * view my profile and look at any previous purchases
 * view any blogposts I had created, along with an opportunity to create more with ease
 * add items (wine) to my basket
 * view my basket
 * proceed easily to checkout, with a summary of my order and a total sum to pay
 * checkout easily with notifaction that my payment has been successful
+* contact the business with any questions/feedback

 If, as a user I was not logged in, I would want to be able to:
 * navigate to a login/registration form quickly